Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.3.2-1.png)

 Secondly, parent education is also associated with students' grade.
-As indicated in 2.2, the larger number means the higher education.
+As indicated in 2.2, bigger the number in Fedu and Medu means higher the education.

 When father took higher education, students perform better in their grades.
 In the chart below, we can see students grades become better, as father's education goes higher.